Back to all events listing

 32. ASSIGNED ARENAS

-There will be arenas set aside for the Qualification Trials on Saturday.
+There will be arenas set aside for the Qualification Trials.
 The other arenas will be available for practice.
 However on Sunday morning before the contest, the qualifying competitors will be told which arenas they will actually compete in for which trial.
 They will have some limited time before the actual start of the contest on Sunday in which to make any final adjustments to their robots in this arena.
 It is very likely that robots in the High School and Senior divisions will run each trial in a different arena.
 We will strive to make the lighting and other factors the same for each arena, but there will be some variations.
 Your robot should be able to handle them.
 The robots should be prepared to run in any arena for any trial.
 The robots in the Expert, Walking and Junior divisions will only run in their single assigned arena and will not switch arenas.

 33. SAFETY